-Sri Lanka Explosions Target Churches and Hotels, Killing At Least 138
+Sri Lanka Explosions Target Churches and Hotels, Killing Nearly 200

 A security official told The Associated Press that the fatalities included church goers and hotel guests.